 Robinson joined the PVA Texas Chapter in 2000, and became an advocacy director just 10 months after her injury.
 Since then, she has served that chapter in many different positions including Satellite Director, Advocacy Director, Vice President, Chapter President and most recently as National Director.

-Robinson has served on many national PVA committees, including the Judicial Committee, Budget & Finance Committee, Audit Committee, Strategic Planning, as well as serval ad hoc committees.
+Robinson was re-elected national Vice President of PVA in May 2024 during the organization’s 78th Annual Convention, to begin a new, one-year term on July 1, 2024.
+She has served on many national PVA committees, including the Judicial Committee, Budget & Finance Committee, Audit Committee, Strategic Planning, as well as serval ad hoc committees.

-Robinson also serves on the Anita Bloom Women Veterans Committee, which she, PVA Vice President Tammy Jones and then-PVA President David Zurfluh established in 2016.
-This is a standing committee that represents the women Veterans of PVA, and has allowed many new opportunities to grow the participation of PVA women within the organization, created new leadership opportunities and has given a voice to a very wonderful group of women whose needs from the VA went unheard for quite a while.
-The committee is achieving a milestone this year with PVA’s 5th Women Veterans Empowerment Retreat, and Robinson loves to see all the smiles and the camaraderie among the women during the several-day event.
-Robinson is excited and encouraged to see so many women taking leadership positions at chapters, and her hope is that it creates the interest to serve at the national level also.
+Robinson also serves on the Anita Bloom Women Veterans Committee (ABWVC), which she, PVA Vice President Tammy Jones and then-PVA President David Zurfluh established in 2016.
+This is a standing committee that represents the women veterans of PVA, and has allowed many new opportunities to grow the participation of PVA women within the organization, created new leadership opportunities and has given a voice to a very wonderful group of women whose needs from the VA went unheard for quite a while.